 In fact, data visibility is a huge priority when it comes to getting insights into every aspect of how your organization is structured.
 Data visibility is actually key to making better decisions, and to turn these insights into smart strategies.
 Making sure your data is transparent and available for use is far more important than having huge amounts of unworkable data.

 Simply capturing and protecting data, without a way to analyze or process this information, is a waste of resources.
-So it’s important to use data visibility in order to integrate with other processes so that this information can be used to your advantage.
+So it’s important to use data visibility to integrate with other processes so that this information can be used to your advantage.

 Here are some steps to addressing data visibility in SaaS to make it the most useful for your organization.